Last Updated: November 25, 2024

 The Dick Cavett Show

 In 1968, Cavett was hired as the host of the ABC program "This Morning."
-Because executives found the show to be too sophisticated for a morning audience, the network moved the program to primetime, and then to a late-night slot opposite "The Tonight Show."
-Soon, "This Morning" evolved into "The Dick Cavett Show," which initial ran on ABC until 1974.
+Because executives found the show to be too sophisticated for a morning audience, the network moved the program to primetime and then to a late-night slot opposite "The Tonight Show."
+Soon, "This Morning" evolved into "The Dick Cavett Show," which initially ran on ABC until 1974.
 Over the decades that followed, the program aired in various formats on a range of television and radio networks.
 In 1975, it was broadcast on CBS, and from 1977 to 1982 had its home on PBS.
 After that, "The Dick Cavett Show" aired on USA Network and the Olympia Broadcasting radio station.
-It returned to ABC from 1986 to 1987, and then moved to CNBC from 1989 to 1996.
+It returned to ABC from 1986 to 1987 and then moved to CNBC from 1989 to 1996.
 "The Dick Cavett Show" ran its final iteration from 2006 to 2007 on Turner Classic Movies.

 As host of his own talk show, Cavett established a reputation for his intellectual style of interviewing and erudite conversations with a wide array of guests.
-He was also known for his keen listening skill, sonorous voice, and relaxed manner.
+He was also known for his keen listening skills, sonorous voice, and relaxed manner.
 While most episodes had several guests, Cavett would sometimes devote an entire episode to one person; he did this for such celebrities as Groucho Marx, Katharine Hepburn, Jerry Lewis, Woody Allen, Ray Charles, David Bowie, and Alfred Hitchcock.
 "The Dick Cavett Show" also often featured political guests, including Lester Maddox, John Kerry, and John O'Neill.
 For the show, Cavett earned numerous Emmy Award nominations and won three.

 Other Appearances

 Cavett has made numerous appearances in films and television series, typically as himself.
 In 1977, he played himself in Woody Allen's "Annie Hall," and in 1978 played himself in the political thriller "Power Play."
 He also narrated the 1979 HBO documentary series "Time Was."
 In 1981, Cavett hosted the popular Swedish special "Dick Cavett Meets ABBA."
 Later in the decade, he made guest appearances on the television sitcoms "Kate & Allie" and "Cheers."
 Cavett went on to appear in a dream sequence in the 1987 slasher sequel film "A Nightmare on Elm Street 3: Dream Warriors."
-The year after that, he had a brief role as Delia's agent Bernard in Tim Burton's "Beetlejuice."
+The year after that, he had a brief role as Delia's agent, Bernard, in Tim Burton's "Beetlejuice."

 In his later media appearances, Cavett acted in a rare role other than himself in the 2012 romcom "Excuse Me for Living"; he played Reverend Pilatus.
 Cavett also performed in the play "Hellman v.
 McCarthy (Literary Legends Declare War!)," which opened off-Broadway in 2014.